 If you want to be sure of getting images with natural tones, then I suggest setting your white balance in camera.
 The cheapest way to do this is to use a grey card - they cost around $10 and are worth every penny.

 If you are not sure how to use one, don't worry, I've got you covered.
 You can read a step by step guide to using a grey card right here.

 Q6 - I want my subject's eye to pop and sparkle!
 How can I get this?

 You want something called "catchlights" in your subject's eye.
 A catchlight is simply when you have light being reflected in the eyes of your subject - they are the white areas you can see in the eyes in the example below.

 They help to make your subject look alive, and give depth and life to any portrait - without them the eyes look lifeless and empty.
 The good news is they are incredibly simple to achieve - it really is all about how you position your subject!

 The easiest way to get catchlights is to simply ensure that your subject is facing into the light - if indoors, this would be toward the window or open door (tip - open doors give FABULOUS catchlights!)
 You'll see that their eyes catch the light and start to sparkle.

 If outdoors, either look for open shade (where your subject is in shade looking out onto the light) or on an overcast day, looking slightly up.
 If you are unsure, just look at your subject's eyes!
 You will see the light reflecting in the eyes as you look at them - if you can't see it, keep turning your subject until the light hits them.

-Remember to sign up for the FREE Beginners Bootcamp where we get far more in depth about which light to use (and which light to avoid at all costs! :0)
+Remember to sign up to become a LIve Snap Love subscriber, and as a thank you, you'll get my FREE Beginners Bootcamp where we get far more in depth about which light to use (and which light to avoid at all costs! :0)